arianrhodsandlot/nostalgist/docs/src/content/docs/apis/get-emscripten-module.md

 title: getEmscriptenModule
 ---

-Get the Emscripten Module object of the current running emulator.
+Get the Emscripten Module object of the currently running emulator.

-See [Module object](https://emscripten.org/docs/api_reference/module.html) for more information.
+See [Module object](https://emscripten.org/docs/api_reference/module.html) in the Emscripten documentation for more information.

 ## Usage
 ```js